Thatonedragon/Thatonedragon.github.io/_posts/2023-06-04-The-begining.md

     -Miscialianous
 ---

-Welcome to my new webpage, I have a lot of projects that are fun or use full so be sure to take a look around the site, maybe you'll even find some easter eggs
+Welcome to my new webpage, I have a lot of projects that are fun or use full so be sure to take a look around the site, maybe you'll even find some easter eggs.

-For my personal use, this post is going to have every element i can put in my blog in it
+For my personal use, this post is going to have every element i can put in my blog in it.

 Jekyll also offers powerful support for code snippets: